reshmabidikar/slate/source/includes/_subscription.md

 **Response**

 If successful, returns a status code of 201 and an empty body.
-In addition, a `Location` parameter is returned in the header which contains the new subscription id.
+In addition, a `Location` header is returned which contains URL to fetch the newly created bundles.